Connect with us

 Upon completion of an apprenticeship, an individual can take the exam to become a journeyman electrician where they will receive their license from the local, state, or federal licensing authority.

-RELATED: How to Become Journeyman Electrician
+RELATED: How to Become a Journeyman Electrician

 As a licensed journeyman, you are now qualified to work as an electrician without supervision.
 The license also gives you the necessary credentials to train apprentices.